patternhelloworld/docker-blue-green-runner/README.md

 # Docker-Blue-Green-Runner

-> An Isomorphic and Safe Blue-Green Deployment Starting from Your Source Code—Not from Your Prebuilt Docker Image
+> An Isomorphic Blue-Green Deployment Starting from Your Source Code—Not from Your Prebuilt Docker Image

 > [NOTE] To upgrade your app from v5 to v6, update your .env file with the following settings and proceed:
    ```.dotenv